coredns/coredns.io/content/blog/packet-performace.md

 in the stats.
 Any new pull request shows up automatically and any new benchmark function will also be automatically discovered by having the `benchmark_coredns_names_counter`.

-Other things a like about Packet:
+Other things a like about Packet: native IPv6, fast network and an awesome crew that is happy to help.

-* Native IPv6
-* Fast networ.
-* Awesome crew that are happy to help